rubenayla/anki-importer/README.md

 ### 3. Configure the Importer

-Configuration is done through the `config.yml` file.
-This is where you tell the script which Anki deck to use, which card model (note type) to apply, and how to map your data to its fields.
+**For Basic Anki Cards (Default Configuration):**

+The `config.yml` file is pre-configured to import questions as basic Anki cards (Front/Back).
+If you intend to use basic cards, you can proceed directly to [Step 4.
+Run the Importer](#4-run-the-importer) after preparing your questions and installing the dependencies.
+No changes to `config.yml` are needed.

+**For Custom Multiple-Choice Anki Cards:**

+If you want to use a custom multiple-choice Anki card model (like "MCQ Ultimate V2.1 shuffling default"), you will need to modify `config.yml` to map the Markdown content to the specific fields of your chosen card model.
+Follow these steps:

 **Step 3.1: Find Your Card Model**